mbenningfield1/utilext/README.md

     COLLATE UTF

-Performs a sort-order comparison according the Unicode casing rules defined on the current .NET Framework culture.
+Performs a sort-order comparison according to the currently-defined culture.

-The comparison is performed in a case-sensitive manner according to the current .NET Framework culture.
+The comparison is performed in a case-insensitive manner according to the current .NET Framework culture.

 ----------